lbrios/essex-service-design-toolkit/docs/documentation/core/content/designing-content.md

 Avoid using large blocks of text as this is hard to read.
 Use headings, subheadings and bullet points to break them down.

-See our [guidance on creating accessible content - INSERT LINK](#) for more on using headings and bulleted lists.
+See our guidance on [creating accessible content](creating-an-accessible-pdf) for more on using headings and bulleted lists.

 ## Use active voice